Kimmel Center for the Performing Arts

 The Philadelphia Orchestra’s need for a modern concert hall coupled with the city’s need for a venue to serve the community and visiting artists proved the catalyst for the Kimmel, completed in December 2001 by architect Rafael Vinoly and the acoustic team Artec.
 The facility is named for sportswear manufacturer and Philadelphian Sidney Kimmel, the largest private donor.

-The Kimmel’s main lobby area, Commonwealth Plaza, hosts free performances throughout the year at various times.
-Grab a drink at Cadence and enjoy a great view of the show below.
+The Kimmel’s main lobby area, Commonwealth Plaza, hosts free performances throughout the year.

 Play a steel drum or try on a dance or opera costume at The Merck Arts Education Center’s Interactive Room (Tier Level 2) along the Tour Route.
 Call Visitors Services at (215) 670-2327.